officialmexaly/movieapp/DESIGN_DOCUMENTATION_INDEX.md

 # Design Documentation Index

 Welcome!
-This directory contains comprehensive design system documentation for replicating the D-eyeturn Flutter movie app design in your web version.
+This directory contains comprehensive design system documentation for replicating the PadreStream Flutter movie app design in your web version.

 ---